 What you think: I’ll just send over brief bios about myself and my directors.

-We say: Please send us resumes in a traditional format as requested.
+We say: Please send us resumes in a traditional format as requested for all owners and directors.

 4. Tax returns